F0lak/dm_open_ref/ref/datum/proc/Write.md

 +   Called when the object is written to a save file.
 <!-- -->
 **Args:**
-+   F+ the save file being written to
++   F: the save file being written to
 <!-- -->
 **Default action:**
 +   Write the value of each variable to a directory by the same name as